mxenabled/web-widget-sdk/README.md

   postMessage.
 This allows clients to have transactional data by the time the widget is closed.

-### Available widget components
+### Available widget classes

-This SDK exposes the following components:
+This SDK exposes the following classes:

 - `AccountsWidget`
 - `BudgetsWidget`